microsoft/FluidFramework/examples/apps/cra-demo/README.md

 const [dataObject, setDataObject] = React.useState<KeyValueDataObject>();
 ```

-### 6.b Create/Load the Fluid document and data object
+### 6.b Create/Load the Fluid container and data object
 Now that we have a setter method, we need to make sure that our create/get flow runs just once, on app load.
 Here we'll use React's `useEffect` because it allows code to be ran as soon as the component loads, and re-run only when specific values change, which by setting the dependency array to `[]`, means never.

-The bulk of this `useEffect` hooks is the async `load` function that starts by getting or creating the `fluidDocument`.
-The `FluidDocument` class then allows use to get or create one or more data objects.
+The bulk of this `useEffect` hooks is the async `load` function that starts by getting or creating the `fluidContainer`.
+The `FluidContainer` class then allows use to get or create one or more data objects.
 This could be multiple KVPairs, or other DataObjects that you define.

 ```jsx